Airbnb PM interview (questions, process and prep)

 3.1 Behavioral questions (38%)

 You can expect behavioral questions throughout the Airbnb interview process.
-Your interviewers will use them to assess how much you align to the company’s mission and core values.
+Your interviewers will use them to assess how much you align with the company’s mission and core values.

 Example behavioral questions asked by Airbnb: